 What then is an appropriate response to these concerns?
 Actually, nothing special at all.
 If your child has been vaccinated, simply be willing to let your child share in reasonable unrestricted play with other children and share toys.
 And also, just let them roll in the dirt with a pet.

 Dr. Bill Miller has been a physician in academic and private practice for over 30 years.
 He is the author of The Microcosm Within: Evolution and Extinction in the Hologenome.
-He currently serves as a scientific advisor to OmniBiome Therapeutics, a pioneering company in discovering and developing solutions to problems in human fertility and health through management of the human microbiome.
+He currently serves as a scientific advisor to OmniBiome Therapeutics, a pioneering company in discovering and developing solutions to problems in human fertility and health through the Up to 50 million Americans, including forty percent of children, have some type of allergymanagement of the human microbiome.
 For more information,www.themicrocosmwithin.com or www.hologenome.com.